Achievable logoAchievable logo

 • Understand how concavity affects whether approximations over- or underestimate actual values

-When you don’t know the exact value of a function, you can still get a quick estimate with a tangent line.
-Since the tangent line closely resembles a function near the point of tangency, its equation can be used to approximate values near the known point.
-This is a technique known as local linear approximation (or tangent line approximation).
+When you don’t know the exact value of a function, you can often get a quick estimate using the tangent line.
+Near the point of tangency, the tangent line closely matches the function, so its equation gives a good approximation for nearby inputs.
+This method is called local linear approximation (also called tangent line approximation).

 Linearization L(x)